 Well, we've got bad news for the haters: There's nothing you can say that she hasn't heard before, and you can't damage her confidence.
 According to Cosmopolitan, Markle penned an essay for Darling magazine a couple of years ago about how she came to love and accept herself despite Hollywood's seemingly impossible beauty standards.

 "I was in my early 20s, still figuring so much out, and trying to find my value in an industry that judges you on everything that you’re not versus everything that you are," Markle wrote of her experience kick-starting her career.
 "Not thin enough, not pretty enough, not ethnic enough, while also being too thin, too ethnic, too pretty the very next day.
 It felt unapologetically impossible."

-It wasn't until she met a well-known and highly respected casting director that she realized she'd wasted far too much allowing other people to make her doubt her appearance and her capabilities.
+It wasn't until she met a well-known and highly respected casting director that she realised she'd wasted far too much allowing other people to make her doubt her appearance and her capabilities.

 "I had never met her before, and at my very first audition for her, she stopped me mid-scene and said so simply, 'You need to know that you're enough,'" Markle recalled.

 The encounter, she said, left her feeling "breathless" because Webster was able to see Markle's potential when no one else, not even she, could.

 From that point on, Markle said she worked hard and believed in herself, never forgetting to tell herself that she truly is "enough."